Amtrak Floridain

 The Dining Car Meal Times

-Meal times may vary, so please check with the train staff.
+Meal times may vary, so please check with the train staff for the most up-to-date information.
 Sleeper car passengers must make dinner reservations, while coach passengers should listen for announcements regarding their entry times.

 • Breakfast: 6:30 AM – 9:30 AM